-- a Linux/Unix based system - Python 3.4 or greater.
+- a Linux/Unix based system - Python 3.5 or greater.
 An understanding of using pip or conda for installing Python packages is helpful. - nodejs/npm.
-Install nodejs/npm, using your operating system's package manager.
-For example, install on Linux Debian/Ubuntu using:
+Install nodejs/npm, using your operating system's package manager. - If you are using conda, the nodejs and npm dependencies will be installed for you by conda. - If you are using pip, install a recent version of nodejs/npm.
+For example, install it on Linux (Debian/Ubuntu) using:

-'''

 sudo apt-get install npm nodejs-legacy

-'''